-CMAs are contractually obligated to provide information to clients about the potential services, supports, and resources that are available to long term care clients.
+CMAs are contractually obligated to provide information to clients about the potential services, supports and resources that are available to long term care clients.
 CMAs are located throughout the State.
 The Department has opted not to mandate that CMAs use a specific form or method to inform clients about all of the supports available to clients.

 In 2017, the Department implemented an improved monitoring system to better collect administrative data from CMAs.
-This new monitoring system will assist the Department in not only assuring CMAs are providing meaningful information and supports to clients, but also identify a Best Practice approach to provide clients and/or family members with meaningful information and supports to actively engage in and direct the process.
+This new monitoring system will assist the Department in not only assuring CMAs are providing meaningful information and supports to clients, but also identify a Best Practice approach to provide clients and/ or family members with meaningful information and supports to actively engage in and direct the process.

-In addition, the Department has taken steps to improve access to information using the Department's website.
+In addition, the Department has taken steps to improve access to information using the Departments website.
 Information continues to be added in order to assist the client and/or family members to make informed decisions about waiver services, informal supports, and State Plan benefits.

-Clients, guardians, and/or legal representatives may choose among qualified providers and services.
-The case manager will advise the client and/or guardians or the legal representative of the range of services and supports for which the client is eligible throughout the person-centered support planning process.
+Clients, guardians and/or legal representative may choose among qualified providers and services.
+The case manager will advise the client and/or guardians or the legal representative of the range of services and supports for which the client is eligible throughout the person centered support planning process.
 The choice of services and providers for the waiver benefit package is ensured by facilitating a person-centered support planning process and providing a list of all providers from which to choose.
 Waiver clients and/or guardians and legal representatives are informed they have the authority to select and invite individuals of their choice to actively participate in the person-centered support planning process.

 When scheduling to meet with the client and or client's legal guardian or representative the case manager makes reasonable attempts to schedule the meeting at a time and location convenient for all participants.
 In addition, the client has the authority to select and invite individuals of his/her choice to actively participate in the person-centered support planning process.
 Case managers develop emergency back-up plans with the client and/or legal guardian or representative during the planning process and document that plan on the person-centered support plan.
 The client must be seen at the time of the initial assessment and at the redetermination to ensure that the client is in the home.
-CMAs may use phone or telehealth to engage in the development and monitoring of person-centered plans when there is a documented safety risk to the case manager or client, including public health emergencies as determined by state and federal government.